y4riss/y4riss.github.io/_posts/2023-04-22-chillthehack.md

 Anurodh told me that there is some filtering on strings being put in the command -- Apaar
 ```

-Okey, what we can get from this message is that :
+Okey, what we can get from this message is the following :

-- two usernames : **anurodh** and **apaar**
+- two potential usernames : **anurodh** and **apaar**
 - some potential command injection in their website?

-We are done exploring FTP for the moment, let's move on to HTTP
+We are done exploring FTP for the moment, let's move on to HTTP.

 ### HTTP